georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 * Immutable collections (still an object)
 * Records

-To have truly immutable code, we need to use all above, together.
+To have truly immutable code, we need to use all of above, together.

 Any non-immutable or non-modifiable object will make our life harder.

-Java started with few immutable classes, like `String` and started adding more in newer JDK releases: `BigInteger` etc.
+Java started with a few immutable classes, like `String` and started adding more in newer JDK releases: `BigInteger` etc.

 ---